 Proteins extraction

-Proteins were extracted using TRI Reagent (Sigma-Aldrich), according to the manufacturer’s instructions.
-The resulting proteins pellets were resuspended with 2mL of 0.3 M guanidine solution in 95% EtOH by 10 sonication (falta modelo) cycles (30 s sonication - 30 s of incubating at 4 ºC) and then centrifugated at 4 ºC during 5 min at 8000 x g.
+Proteins were extracted using TRIsureTMReagent (Sigma-Aldrich), according to the manufacturer’s instructions.
+The resulting proteins pellets were resuspended with 2mL of 0.3 M guanidine solution in 95% EtOH using 10 sonication cycles (30 s sonication - 30 s of incubating at 4 ºC) in a Diagenode Bioruptor Pico Sonicator and then centrifugated at 4 ºC during 5 min at 8000 x g.
 This washing process was repeated twice, followed by two additional washing using 90% EtOH.
 The final pellets were resuspended in NH4HCO3 50 mM/0.2% Rapidgest (Waters) and total proteins were quantified using Qubit system.

 Proteins digestion.

-Of each samples, 50 μg of proteins were incubated with dithiothreitol (DTT, final concentration 4.5 mM) for 30 min at 60 ºC.
-Then, iodoacetamide to a final concentration of 10 mM was added and incubated for 30 min more, under total darkness at room temperature.
-The treatment with trypsin was done overnight at 37 ºC in a 1:40 trypsin:protein.
+First, 50 μg of proteins were incubated with dithiothreitol (DTT, final concentration 4.5 mM) for 30 min at 60 ºC.
+Then, iodoacetamide was added to a final concentration of 10 mM and incubated for 30 min, under total darkness at room temperature.
+Treatment with trypsin was done overnight at 37 ºC in a 1:40 trypsin:protein.
 After that, formic acid (concentración?) was added and incubated at 37ºC for 1h.
 Finally, 2% acetonitrile (v/v) were added to reach a concentration of the digested sample around 0.5 μg of protein/μl of solution.

 SWATH acquisition